gchumillas/schema-fixer/README.md

   return Math.floor(value)
 })

-// note that you pass scalar values to the fix function const data = fix('105.48', ['number', floor()]) console.log(data) // returns 105
+// note that you can pass "scalar" values to the fix function const data = fix('105.48', ['number', floor()]) console.log(data) // returns 105
 ```